shirin-monzavi/Forecast/README.md

+## 📌 Overview
-this is just a sample project in order to show cancellation a task after a while and also get data from a third party. in addition, show data through an api.
+This repository demonstrates Forecast application and implemented as Web Application.
+This is just a sample project to cancellation token in addition to getting data from a third party.

+## 🎯 Usage
+This project presents how to use the Builder Pattern by creating objects step by step.
+The example includes:

+✅ Test Cancellation token.

+✅ Get data from a third party.

+##🛠️ Technologies Used
+C#

+.NET Framework 6.0

+## 🤝 Contributing
+Feel free to fork the repository, submit pull requests, or open issues for improvements and discussions.